Clay Blair: Early life and military service

 Blair was born in Lexington, Virginia.

 Blair enlisted in the United States Navy in 1943, during World War II.
-During 1944 he attended Basic Enlisted Submarine School followed by Quartermaster Class A School, after which he was assigned to Sperry (AS-12), a submarine tender.
+Around 1944, he attended Basic Enlisted Submarine School followed by Quartermaster Class A School, after which he was assigned to Sperry (AS-12), a submarine tender.

 During 1945, Blair was posted to the fleet submarine Guardfish (SS-217).
 He was on that boat's last two war patrols off Japan.

 Blair served on Guardfish into 1946, after the war was over, then was discharged from the Navy.
 His highest rank was Quartermaster 2nd Class.

 Education and journalism career

 Blair attended both Tulane University and Columbia University.
 He attended the first as a prospective architecture student, but decided instead to go to New York and attend the Columbia School of Journalism.
-In the end he graduated from neither institution.
+In the end, he did not graduate from either institutions.

 Blair later wrote for Time and Life magazines.
 At Time-Life during the 1950s he covered the Pentagon, focusing on issues of national security and nuclear weapons policy.

 Over the years, Blair worked for the Curtis Publishing Company as both a correspondent and an editor.
-In particular he became editor-in-chief of The Saturday Evening Post during the early 1960s.
+In particular, he became editor-in-chief of The Saturday Evening Post during the early 1960s.
 During his stint there, he made an emphasis of publishing exclusive reports but also faced a series of libel suits, at least one of which was successful.
-Beginning in 1962, Blair was also in editorial charge of all of Curtis Publishing's other magazines in addition to the Post, and held the titles of executive vice president and directory.
+Beginning in 1962, Blair was also in editorial charge of all of Curtis Publishing's other magazines in addition to the Post, and held the titles of executive vice president and director.
 He departed Curtis Publishing in 1964 during a struggle for control of the company.

 Following that, he became a full-time freelance writer.
-He lived in Wisconsin but often travel to various locations to research materials for his books.
+He lived in Wisconsin but often travelled to various locations to research materials for his books.

 He was for many years married to Joan Blair, who co-wrote some of his books.
 Prior to that marriage he was married to Agnes Kemp Devereux Blair, with whom he had seven children.
 That marriage resulted in a divorce.